 Keto-Friendly Alternatives

-Here are some popular low-carb alternatives:
+Here are some of the best low-carb alternatives for kasha:

 - Flaxseed Meal: This ingredient offers a similar texture to buckwheat and is packed with fiber and omega-3 fatty acids.
 When cooked, it provides a slightly chewy consistency that mimics traditional kasha.